-The consolidated financial statements were approved and authorized for issuance by the Board of Directors of the Company on May 28, 2020.
+The condensed interim consolidated financial statements were approved and authorized for issuance by the Board of Directors of the Company on November 18, 2020.
 The discussion in notes to the financial statements is stated in Canadian dollars except amounts in tables are expressed in thousands of Canadian dollars.